sksunkai0505/KaiSun0505.github.io/_pages/about.md

 \
 I am a **Postdoctoral Fellow** in Department of Management Science and Statistics housed in **Alvarez College of Business** at The University of Texas at San Antonio (UTSA).\
-I am also an **Adjunct Assistant Professor** in Department of Anesthesiology at The University of Texas Health Science Center at San Antonio (UTHealthSA).
+I am also an **Adjunct Assistant Professor** (researcher/consultant in healthcare operations and analytics) in Department of Anesthesiology at The University of Texas Health Science Center at San Antonio (UTHealthSA).

 <span style="color:red">**I am on the job market for tenure-track faculty positions starting Fall 2024.**</span>